 Pick up a bag of Lays Wavy potato chips today, make this tomorrow.
 You're family and friends will thank you.

-- 1/2 cup crushed Lays Wavy potato chips
+- Sprinkle crushed Lays Wavy potato chips over the chocolate.

 Place a layer of Lays Wavy potato chips in a pan.